acredsfan/autonomous_mower/README.md

     ```
     Add your API key to the `.env` file and save it.

+9. If using roboHat, then take rp2040_code.py from the robohat_files directory and load it on the RP2040 and rename to code.py

-9. Run `main.py` to start the program:
+10. Run `main.py` to start the program:
     ```bash
     python main.py
     ```

-10. Go to the web UI at `{hostname}.local:90` to set up the robot boundaries and schedules as well as to see sensor data/controls.
+11. Go to the web UI at `{hostname}.local:90` to set up the robot boundaries and schedules as well as to see sensor data/controls.